david-wahlstedt/parse-pcre2/README.md

 ## Some remarks on the code:

-There is certainly room for improvement in the code, from a functional programming point of view.
-The current version (as of 2024-08-16) does not contain any innovations or particularly interesting parts, when it comes to functional programming per se: the main goal was to have a working parser, and that seems to be the case!
+Our main objective was to develop a functional parser and make it resemble a grammar as closely as possible.
+The code largely follows the principles of the ["Simple Haskell"](https://www.simplehaskell.org/) initiative.
+There is certainly room for improvement!

-- **Abstract syntax**: The current abstract syntax is somewhat a middle ground between two extremes: 1) retaining all information necessary to reconstruct the input PCRE2 pattern exactly as it was given, and 2) keeping the minimal amount of information necessary to match the same set of strings as the given PCRE2 expression matches.
-The reason for this is a bit arbitrary: it is the first that came into mind.
-We would like the constructors to be self documenting, but also not too long.
-Some of the constructors are just copies of the corresponding PCRE2 counterparts, like Unicode script names, where others try to convey what they do, like `Many` for `*`, `Many1` for `+`, and `RepMin Int` for the `{,N}` quantifier.
-Some of the constructors could perhaps be better as records, for instance for character class or lookaround, that have different properties such as being positive/negative, forward/behind, etc.
+- **Abstract Syntax**: The current abstract syntax reflects my position between two goals, based on initial intuition: 1) retaining all the information necessary to reconstruct the exact input PCRE2 pattern, and 2) maintaining only the minimal information required to match the same set of strings as the original expression.
+We aim for the constructors to be self-documenting but not overly verbose.
+Some constructors mirror their PCRE2 counterparts (like Unicode script names), while others simplify their intent, such as Many for *, Many1 for +, and RepMin Int for the {,N} quantifier.
+Certain constructs, such as character classes or lookaround, could potentially benefit from being records, to better express properties like positive/negative and forward/behind.

-- **Higher level functional programming**: Not so much.
-We have a monad transformer that handles state and parsing, though.
+- **No Lexical analysis**: Currently, the parser operates directly on characters, but we believe it may be beneficial to refactor it to include an initial lexical analysis pass.

-- **Module headers**: There are no export lists, and a lot of suppressed warnings.
-This is for convenience, and should perhaps be changed.
+- **Module Headers**: There are currently no export lists, and several warnings have been suppressed for convenience.
+These are practical decisions, though they could be revisited in future versions for cleaner and more robust module design.

 ## Acknowledgments